 The majority of learning to be a marksman occurs through actually holding and shooting the weapon.
 This is the tacit knowledge development that is personal and intuitive.
-Phases 2, 3, and 4 emphasize the importance of practice, feedback, and adjustments to shooting behaviors, as represented in figure 1 (on page 7).
+Phases 2, 3, and 4 emphasize the importance of practice, feedback, and adjustments to shooting behaviors, as represented in Figure 1.